adarshvinayak/mystree_soul/README.md

 # MyStree Soul

+> **⚠️ IMPORTANT NOTICE: This is a PROTOTYPE**
+>
+> This application is a prototype demonstration.
+Due to time constraints, all agent interactions are **simulated** and may not be medically accurate.
+All patient data, health metrics, diagnoses, and AI assessments are **simulated** for demonstration purposes only.
+This application should **NOT** be used for actual medical diagnosis or treatment.

+---

 MyStree Soul is a comprehensive healthcare platform designed to bridge the gap between patients and doctors, specifically focusing on women's health.
 It features a dual-interface system: a mobile-first Patient App for symptom tracking and AI consultations, and a desktop-optimized Doctor Dashboard for case management and diagnosis.

 ## Features